St-Laurent station (Ottawa): History

 Originally built as a Transitway station, its construction required the complete reconstruction of the St. Laurent Boulevard / Highway 417 interchange and the construction of a tunnel to allow the transitway to cross underneath the Queensway.
 Its construction was linked to the last major expansion of the shopping centre in 1987.

 On June 28, 2015, the main Transitway platforms closed for Confederation Line construction.
 The station reopened on September 14, 2019, when Confederation Line service began.

+The station has had problems with water leakage and exposed expansion joints since the 2000s.
+The upper level bus station underwent rehabilitation work in the 2020s, while repairs to the underground portion are scheduled to begin in 2028.

 Layout

 The rail station has two side platforms and is the only underground station on the Confederation Line outside the downtown section between Lyon and Rideau stations.
 Ticket barriers are located on the platform level, preventing crossover between the platforms within the fare-paid zone.

 Above the platform level, a concourse level provides access to the shopping centre.
 At ground level, a local bus terminus has been retained from the original Transitway station with minor adjustments and renovations.

 The station's artwork consists of an untitled series of large murals by Andrew Morrow, depicting moments in Canadian history.